netomantonio/matrix-protocol/ZWF_ZION_WORKFLOW_FRAMEWORK.md

 ## 🔗 ORACLE BINDING

 ### 📋 **Initial Declaration**
-Every flow must declare at the beginning which Oracle UKIs motivate it:
+Flows can declare at the beginning which Oracle UKIs motivate them:

 ```yaml
 # Example of flow declaration